HayeonLee/hayeonlee.github.io/_pages/about.md

 ## News
+1. 2024.
+One paper accepted to ICLR 2024 \\
-Oct.
-2023.
+10. 2023.
 One paper accepted to Findings of EMNLP 2023 \\
-Sep.
-2023.
+09. 2023.
 I joined FAIR Labs at Meta AI as a postdoctoral researcher, working with Yuandong Tian. \\
-Sep.
-2023.
+09. 2023.
 Keynote at AutoML conference 2023, Germany \\
-May.
-2023.
+05. 2023.
 Hayeon successfully defended her Ph.D. \\
-May.
-2023.
+05. 2023.
 One paper accepted to Findings of ACL 2023 \\
-Apr.
-2023.
+04. 2023.
 Google Travel Grant for ICLR 2023 from Google \\
-Feb.
-2023.
+02. 2023.
 Selected as the online experience chair for the AutoML conference 2023 \\
-Jan.
-2023.
+01. 2023.
 AI/CS/EE Rising Stars 2023 supported by Google Explore Computer Science Research \\
-Jan.
-2023.
+01. 2023.
 One paper accepted to ICLR 2023 as <span style="color:darkred">Notable-top-25% - Spotlight Presentation</span> \\
-Oct.
-2022.
+10. 2022.
 NeurIPS2022 Top reviewer \\
-Sep.
-2022.
+09. 2022.
 Google Ph.D. fellowship \\
-Aug.
-2022.
+08. 2022.
 Research internship at MetaAI, Seattle, WA, USA \\
-Feb.
-2022.
+02. 2022.
 AI/CS/EE Rising Stars 2022 supported by Google Explore Computer Science Research \\
-Jan.
-2022.
+01. 2022.
 One paper accepted to ICLR 2022 as <span style="color:darkred">Spotlight Presentation</span>

 ## Education